ravaioli/solarpunk-mandala/appendices/T-regen-economy.md

 # Appendix T: The Φ-Currency and the Regenerative Economy

 ## 1. Introduction: From Debt-Scarcity to Vitality-Signals
-In the prevailing economic paradigm of the "Necrocene," money functions primarily as a static store of value, created through interest-bearing debt.
-This structural design necessitates infinite extraction to satisfy a mathematical requirement for growth.
+In the prevailing economic paradigm of the "Necrocene," money functions as a static, interest-bearing token of debt.
+This creates a **mathematical imperative for infinite growth** on a finite planet, externalizing costs onto the social and ecological commons.
+The system operates as a **dissociative boundary**, separating financial value from the living world it depends upon.

-The **Symbiotic Commonwealth** replaces this with a **Metabolic Economy**.
-Here, currency is not a commodity to be hoarded, but a signal of systemic health.
-Drawing from **David Graeber’s** anthropological history of debt, we recognize that money began as a social credit—a way to track what we owe one another in terms of care and contribution.
-The Commonwealth formalizes this "human economy" using high-fidelity informatics and the **$\Phi$-score**.
+The **Symbiotic Commonwealth** implements a **Metabolic Economy**, where currency is a real-time signal of systemic health, not a commodity.
+It formalizes the original human economy—based on social credit and mutual obligation—using informatics.
+The core metric is the **Φ-score**, a composite measure of an ecosystem's or community's coherence, biodiversity, carbon sequestration, soil health, and social well-being.
+Currency is minted as a reward for actions that increase this score.

 ```mermaid
 graph LR